flurinduerst/WPSeed/README.md

 ### Important Files/Folders

-##### Functions
+#### Functions
 ```
-functions-blocks.php      functions to output ACFs flexible blocks (called "blocks" in WPSeed)
-functions-custom.php      space for your own, custom functions, for example shortcodes
+functions-custom.php      space for your own custom functions
 functions-dev.php         functions used for development purposes
+functions-gutenberg.php   space for functions to create custom Gutenberg-blocks with ACF, contains a preset
 functions-settings.php    theme-settings and general functions that normally don't need much editing
 functions-setup.php       the starting point for setting up a new theme, this is where the basic settings are located
 ```

-##### CSS
+#### ASSETS

+**CSS**
 ```
-assets/styles/bundle.scss       gathers all .scss files for compiling with gulp
+# used for development
+assets/styles/vars.scss         this is your starting-point, it manages scaling, colors, fonts and other presets.
 assets/styles/content.scss      content related styles
+assets/styles/nav.scss          everything related to the navigation
+assets/styles/fonts.scss        locally hosted fonts

+# normally don't need changes
 assets/styles/essentials.scss   required SASS functions and all presets for responsive
-assets/styles/general.scss      re-usable classes and settings
-assets/styles/fonts.scss        locally hosted fonts
-assets/styles/nav.scss          navigation
-assets/styles/vars.scss         manages scaling, all colors, fonts and other presets
+assets/styles/general.scss      defaults and presets, inherits most of the variables from vars.scss
+assets/styles/bundle.scss       gathers all .scss files for compiling with gulp
 ```

-##### Javascript
+**JAVASCRIPT**
 ```
 assets/scrips/essentials.js   re-usable essential javascript/jQuery functions/variables
 assets/scrips/functions.js    javascript/jQuery